johnmavro/Machine-Learning-Optimization/README.md

 Requirements for the needed packages are available in requirements.txt.
 To install the needed packages, please run:\
 `pip install -r requirements.txt`
 ## Reproducibility
-We provide two notebook `DFW.ipynb` and `CD.ipynb` for reproducibility of the obtained results.
+We provide two notebooks `DFW.ipynb` and `BCD.ipynb` for reproducibility of the obtained results.
-Because of the size of the architectures which were tested, we recommend using a GPU to check the correct training trends.
+We recommend to run the notebooks in Google Colab for your facilitation since we provide a simple interface.

 ## Example of usage
 * Deep Frank-Wolfe